ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Microsoft Video Codec Manager (VCM)

-Description: The private data contains the VCM structure BITMAPINFOHEADER including the extra private bytes, as defined in [@!BITMAPINFOHEADER].
+Description: The `CodecPrivate` contains the VCM structure BITMAPINFOHEADER including the extra private bytes, as defined in [@!BITMAPINFOHEADER].
 The data are stored in little-endian format (like on IA32 machines).
 Where is the Huffman table stored in HuffYUV, not AVISTREAMINFO ???
 And the FourCC, not in AVISTREAMINFO.fccHandler ???

-Initialization: `Private Data` contains the VCM structure BITMAPINFOHEADER including the extra private bytes, as defined by Microsoft in [@!BITMAPINFOHEADER].
+Initialization: `CodecPrivate` contains the VCM structure BITMAPINFOHEADER including the extra private bytes, as defined by Microsoft in [@!BITMAPINFOHEADER].

 ### V_QUICKTIME